crema-lida/Dynamic-Simulation-of-CSTR/README.md

 <img width="398" alt="TvT_contour" src="https://github.com/real-Crema/Dynamic-Simulation-of-CSTR/assets/100750226/de0d5d99-cab9-41b0-b51c-f2d21c3f41ee">

 If we draw a straight line at a certain space velocity, like the yellow one, we find 5 intersections at $T_{coolant}$=300 K, which correspond to 5 possible steady-states.
-Similarly, the red line has 3 intersections at $T_{coolant}$=400 K. As we decrease $v/V_R$, we moves from multiple steady-state to monotonic behavior.
+Similarly, the red line has 3 intersections at $T_{coolant}$=400 K. As we decrease $v/V_R$, we move from multiple steady-state to monotonic behavior.
 ## Define custom reactions

 Reactions can be defined by a `.json` file under `reactions` directory.
 An example file for the first-order reaction $A\longrightarrow P$ is shown below.